GeosMeos/devops_task/Q&A.md

 ```
 A: There are multiple ways, first i'd remove external access to resources and set up a bastion inside the vpc,
 this will ensure only valid users who have the relevant ssh key-pair has access.

-Additionally i'd  set up a WAF before the load balancer to monitor and prevent external attacks.
+To secure external access, set up a WAF before the load balancer to monitor and prevent external attacks.

 Internally, i'd limit traffic between instances to specific security group.

+A secret manager(like vault) to keep secrets outside the code.
 ```
 Q: How can we address the log collection in case we need to scale the deployment horizontally to multiple machines?